What Does Black Mold Look Like?

-This is simply too important to try to do yourself, and professionals, like the Phoenix and Denver-based technicians at HRS, are able to ensure that your family is protected from lingering mold growth and the health issues it can cause.
+This is simply too important to try to do yourself, and professionals, like the Denver-based technicians at HRS, are able to ensure that your family is protected from lingering mold growth and the health issues it can cause.

 Contact us as soon as you discover a water breach, and our mold inspectors can help you find the moisture and stop the mold — no matter where it hides in your home.

 Black mold, like all molds, is a fungus that grows in moist, humid, and dark areas.
 It is composed of spores that float in the air and can be dangerous to some who inhale it.

 The scientific name for black mold is Stachybotrys chartarum.
 You can tell it is black mold by its greenish-black color.
 It can grow on materials with a high cellulose content, like wallboard, wooden products, and paper.

 Growth happens when there is moisture from water damage, water leaks, condensation, water infiltration, or flooding.
 Constant moisture is required for its growth.

 Black mold has not been shown to be any more dangerous than other types of mold that may grow in a home after a water breach.

 That said, all mold can cause health-related issues in those who are sensitive to inhaling spores or who have been exposed for an extended period.